chychkan/DeepFaceLab_MacOS/README.md

 ## NOTE: Apple M1 chip

 Currently there's limited support for Apple M1 laptops.
-You can do model training, but the XSeg editor currently does work (the DeepFaceLab codebase is not compatible with PyQt6 but with PyQt5).
+You can do model training, and the XSeg editor currently does work (the DeepFaceLab codebase is not compatible with PyQt6 but with PyQt5).

 ## NOTE: FULL RUN M1